tesseract-robotics/tesseract_python/README.md

 ## Installation

-Standalone packages are provided on PyPi (pip install) for Windows and Linux, containing Tesseract, Tesseract Planning, andall the native dependencies for Python 3.8+.
-These packages have been tested on Windows 10, and Ubuntu 22.04, but should work on any relatively recent x64 Windows or Linux operating system.
-Packages are available for Python 3.8 - 3.13
+Standalone packages are provided on PyPi (pip install) for Windows and Linux, containing Tesseract, Tesseract Planning, and all the native dependencies for Python 3.8+.
+These packages have been tested on Windows 11, and Ubuntu 24.04, but should work on any relatively recent x64 Windows or Linux operating system.
+Packages are available for Python 3.8 - 3.14

 To install on Windows:
 ```
 python -m pip install tesseract-robotics tesseract-robotics-viewer
 ```
-To install on Ubuntu 24.04 and Ubuntu 22.04:
+To install on Ubuntu 24.04 and Ubuntu 26.04:

 ```
 sudo apt install python3-pip python3-numpy
-python3 -m pip install -U pip
 python3 -m pip install --user  tesseract_robotics tesseract_robotics_viewer
 ```